Telecom · E-commerce · 8 years

 Decisions that mattered

-The "UX Developer" title wasn't aspirational — I worked in the design files and in the code.
-Knowing the technical reality made my designs more shippable, my handoffs cleaner, and my collaboration with engineering more honest.
-It's a habit I've carried into every role since.
+The UX Developer title wasn't just a job description.
+It meant I worked in the design files and in the code, sometimes in the same afternoon.
+Knowing the technical reality made my designs more realistic, my handoffs cleaner, and my relationship with engineering more honest.
+That fluency has shaped how I work in every role since, and it's something I genuinely love about my background.

-Treating Techmvmt as a coherent brand surface
+Treating Techmvmt as a coherent system, not a one-off page

-Different audiences, intentionally different experiences
+Different audiences deserve different experiences

 What changed